OpenSimulationInterface/osi-sensor-model-packaging/doc/specification.rst

    implement surrounding traffic in simplified ways.
 Optionally traffic participant models can consume ``osi::TrafficCommand`` as input, to allow control by a scenario engine as part of the simulation.
-   Traffic Participant models consume a global ``osi::GroundTruth`` during initialization.
+   Traffic Participant models can consume a global ``osi::GroundTruth`` during initialization.

 Additionally complex models that combine various aspects of the model kinds above are possible, however configuration and setup of such FMUs